-Offering expanded tax rebates and direct benefits will help to improve affordability for some families across Ontario, but tax rebates alone will not address the pressing need to increase capacity in Ontario's child care system and will leave parents without adequate options.
+Offering expanded tax rebates and direct benefits will help to improve affordability for some families across Ontario, but tax rebates and direct payments alone will not address the pressing need to increase capacity in Ontario's child care system and will leave parents without adequate options.
 To address growing demand, many new licensed subsidized child care spaces are needed across Ontario, along with expanded measures to increase affordability.
 To achieve these goals, the Province should consider:

 - Predictable and indexed, multi-year operational funding to expand system capacity to meet local needs.
-Funding should be based on a consistent and equitable formula that reflects the true costs of local services. - Additional capital funding to increase capacity and address the growing demand for licensed child care in communities across Ontario. - ► Funding to support COVID-19 recovery costs, and full administrative funding beyond 2020, to ensure a safe reopening and long-term sustainability for the sector. - ➤ Funding allocations should be grounded in an understanding of regional and local needs.
-Where the need is greatest, special attention should be paid to sustainable child care programs in smaller and rural communities, as well as infant care.
+Funding should be based on a consistent and equitable formula that reflects the true costs of local services. - ► Additional capital funding to increase capacity and address the growing demand for licensed child care across Ontario. - ► Funding to support COVID-19 recovery costs, and full administrative funding beyond 2020, to ensure a safe reopening and long-term sustainability for the sector. - Funding allocations should be grounded in an understanding of regional and local needs.
+Where the need is greatest, special attention should be paid to sustainable child care programs in smaller and rural communities. as well as infant care. - ► Funding changes to administration and cost sharing that have a negative impact on capacity building and put further pressure on property taxpayers and municipal budgets should never be considered.